cdig/cd-module-starter/example/bower_components/cd-module/README.md

 # cdModule

-A solid foundation for CDIG modules.
+A standard library for CDIG modules.

 #### What's included?